aryavratverma/Coding-Archive/README.md

 # Coding-Archive
-This repositery consist of different programming problems that are available on various websites.
+This repositery consist of different programming problems available on different portals.